Rafael Pérez (baseball): Seattle Mariners

 Pérez signed a minor league contract with the Seattle Mariners on February 12, 2015.
 He was invited to spring training, but did not make the team.
 His release was announced on July 2.

+Chunichi Dragons

+On July 13, 2015, Pérez signed with the Chunichi Dragons of Nippon Professional Baseball for the remainder of the 2015 season.
+He appeared in just four games with the Dragons, going 0–1 with a 1.64 ERA.

 Tigres de Quintana Roo

 On March 28, 2016, Pérez signed with the Tigres de Quintana Roo of the Mexican Baseball League.

 Long Island Ducks

 On March 28, 2017, Perez signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
 He became a free agent after the 2017 season.